There are paid apps – one pays to download and use them – for example, 1Weather, Bouncer, Scanner Pro, or MediaMonkey.

 - App Store and Play store rankings improve as a result of longer user engagement.

-Cons of Subscription Model
+Cons of the Subscription Model

 - Continuous innovation and content generation are needed.